ReaganPawlyszyn1/portfolio/README.md

 # Personal Portfolio
 Hello!
-My name is Reagan Pawlyszyn and I am an aspiring game designer and engineer.
+My name is Reagan Pawlyszyn and I am an aspiring game designer and computer science major.
 This is a personal collection of past and present projects that I have been working on throughout the course of IOS Mobile App Development at Eden Prairie Highschool.
 I found that my skills as a social media manager for the Eden Prairie Drama Department coexisted with the more artistic side of app development, so I spent my time designing icons, creating graphics, and improving user experience.

 # [Whisk-d](https://github.com/ReaganPawlyszyn1/Whisk-d)